Shane32/GraphQL.AspNetCore3/README.md

 are long-lived, using scoped services within a user context builder will result in those scoped services having a matching long lifetime.
 You may wish to alleviate this by creating a service scope temporarily within your user context builder.

+### Mutations within GET request

+For security reasons and pursuant to current recommendations, mutation GraphQL requests are rejected over HTTP GET connections.
+Derive from `GraphQLHttpMiddleware` and override `ExecuteRequestAsync` to prevent injection of the validation rules that enforce this behavior.

+As would be expected, subscription requests are only allowed over WebSocket channels.

 ## Samples